huijunwu/libgdx-ai-wiki/A*.md

 - Whether duplicate detection is performed
 - Whether optimality is required

 Also notice that A* must perform an exhaustive search and obtain a result before any plan is returned.
 This is because vanilla A* is not an **[anytime algorithm](https://en.wikipedia.org/wiki/Anytime_algorithm)** and therefore cannot return partial plans--a significant weakness for most games.
 An anytime adaptation can be found [here](http://papers.nips.cc/paper/2382-ara-anytime-a-with-provable-bounds-on-sub-optimality.pdf).
 A **realtime adaptive** improvement can be found [here](https://www.cs.cmu.edu/~motionplanning/papers/sbp_papers/integrated2/koenig_realtime_adaptive_astar_aamas06.pdf).
-Hopefully implementations of these algorithms will be added to libgdx in the near future.
+Hopefully implementations of these algorithms will be added to gdxAI in the near future.

 ## Demos and Further Reading ##